Explained: Equity and Security

 SECURITY (aka Collateral)

-• You have a beacon score of at least 650
+• You must have a credit score of 650 or higher

 We take a holistic approach to lending and provide ongoing support throughout the duration of the loan.
 If you’d like to learn more about equity and security, as well as our business loans for women, connect with us in one of our free Business Loan Info Sessions.